 The portfolio managers' management of "other accounts" may give rise to potential conflicts of interest in connection with their management of the Funds' investments, on the one hand, and the investments of the other accounts, on the other.
 The other accounts may have the same investment objective as the Fund they manage.
 Therefore, a potential conflict of interest may arise as a result of the identical investment objectives, whereby the portfolio managers could favor one account over another.
 Another potential conflict could include the portfolio managers' knowledge about the size, timing and possible market impact of Fund trades, whereby a portfolio manager could use this information to the advantage of other accounts and to the disadvantage of the Fund they manage.
 The portfolio managers, the Advisor, the Sub-Advisors, and related parties may engage in a broad spectrum of activities.
 In the ordinary course of their business activities, the portfolio managers, the Advisor, the Sub-Advisors, and those related parties may engage in activities where the interests of certain divisions of the Advisor or Sub-Advisors and their related parties or the interests of their clients may conflict with the interests of the shareholders of a Fund.
-However, the Advisor and each Sub-Advisor has established policies and procedures to ensure that the purchase and sale of securities among all accounts the Advisor or Sub-Advisor manages are fairly and equitably allocated.
-Further, the Advisor's or Sub-Advisor's authority to select and substitute Underlying ETFs, if applicable, from a variety of affiliated and unaffiliated ETFs may create a conflict of interest because the Advisor or Sub-Advisor may receive fees from the affiliated funds.
+However, the Advisor and each Sub-Advisor has established policies and procedures to ensure that the purchase and sale of securities among all accounts the Advisor or Sub-advisor manages are fairly and equitably allocated.
+Further, the Advisor's or Sub-Advisor or Sub-Advisor may receive fees from the affiliated funds.